awslabs/backstage-templates-on-eks/README.md

-## My Project
+## Backstage Templates on EKS

-This repository contains Backstage templates.
+This repository contains example Backstage templates that are meant to be used on a Amazon EKS cluster.

 ## Security